You just missed the next big thing in investing…

-That has changed dramatically in 2022.
-The company’s growth rates have begun to slow, partially due to challenging macroeconomic conditions and partially due to encroaching competition.
-As to the latter, Adobe has responded by essentially buying out its competition – like Figma – but it’s overpaying for those acquisitions.
-Meanwhile, on the macro front, Adobe is a victim to the Fed and strong dollar.
+That changed dramatically in 2022.
+The company’s growth rates began to slow, partially due to challenging macroeconomic conditions and partially due to encroaching competition.
+As to the latter, Adobe responded by essentially buying out its competition – like Figma – but it overpaid for those acquisitions.
+Meanwhile, on the macro front, Adobe is a victim to the hawkish Fed and strong dollar.

-Consequently, Adobe’s growth rates have decelerated sharply this year, and the stock has crashed.
+Consequently, Adobe’s growth rates have decelerated sharply, and the stock has crashed.
 We think it’s time to buy the dip.

 Overall, we believe ADBE has this is a ~15% EPS growth potential over the next five years, which is only marginally slower than the company’s long-term EPS growth rate in the 2010s.

-However, ABDE stock is now trading at its cheapest valuation in 10 years, with a 19.5X enterprise multiple (EV/EBITDA) ratio that is significantly below its historically normal valuation.
+However, ABDE stock is now trading at one of its cheapest valuations in 10 years, with a 24X enterprise multiple (EV/EBITDA) ratio that is significantly below its historically normal valuation.

 The bears argue the lower valuation is warranted given the slower growth.

 But growth is only marginally slowing, while the valuation is tremendously lower.
-When factoring in the growth prospects of the business, the company’s EV/EBITDA-adjusted price/earnings to growth (PEG) ratio is 1.25 – also its lowest in a decade.
+When factoring in the growth prospects of the business, the company’s EV/EBITDA-adjusted price/earnings to growth () ratio is 1.57 – also one of its lowest in a decade.

 In other words, no matter which way you slice it, ADBE stock is as cheap as it’s been in a decade.